 1. Document your child’s history and behaviors which impact daily functioning.

-3. If your child is one that may be diagnosed with Social Communication Disorder, document any speech-language issues and advocate for speech services eligibility and additional social components to your child’s program.
+2. If your child is one that may be diagnosed with Social Communication Disorder, document any speech-language issues and advocate for speech-language services eligibility and additional social components to your child’s program.

 3. For parents of children who have DSM-IV diagnoses, it may be helpful to have your child re-assessed using the DSM-5 diagnostic criteria.

 There are new CPT codes for (neuro)psychological testing since 2019 to support parent’s reimbursement:

 In summary, the current DSM-5 diagnosis of Autism Spectrum Disorder provides specifiers and levels of severity to better characterize the broader diagnosis and to distinguish clinical profiles based on level of support needed.
 Findings are mixed regarding the percent of those with a former DSM-IV diagnosis (Autistic Disorder, Asperger’s Syndrome, or PDD-NOS) that qualify for a DSM-5 ASD diagnosis, and many who did not qualify instead met criteria for SCD.
 Recent data indicate a marked increase in ASD diagnosis (1:54).
 Scientists have yet to clarify factors driving escalating prevalence rates.
 Research regarding genetic risk factors, neuroanatomical profiles, the need for early developmental screening, and assessment of intervention efficacy continues to inform and enlighten our understanding of this neurodevelopmental disorder.